mbiemann/weather-data/README.md

 - In which region was the hottest day?

+For AWS Solution, the answers can be seen in the [DynamoDB Table](#dynamodb-table).

 The csv files used for test are in [./test-data](test-data) folder.

 ___

 ## 1. Using Jupyter Notebook

-Check the notebook with the answers here: [./notebook/weather-with-pandas.ipynb](notebook/weather-with-pandas.ipynb).
+Check the script here: [./notebook/weather-with-pandas.ipynb](notebook/weather-with-pandas.ipynb).

 This script use Python 3 and Pandas library to: